rgildiaz/ITI/bidi-test.md

 In this case, I can tell that everything is connected to the network.
 There are six different ``logic`` interfaces, as well as ``nuc0`` through ``nuc3`` and ``slax``, which are the NUC's.

 #### Test DHCP from Windows
-If you are connected to the DHCP server's network on a Windows computer, you can check for connected DHCP servers:
+If you are connected to the DHCP server's network on a Windows computer, you can check for connected DHCP servers through the command prompt:
 1. Open the Command Prompt
 2. Type:
 ```